Responsible Employer

 To support a healthy work-life balance, STILL is committed to the following principles, among others:

 The Co-Creation office planning project also continued during the reporting year to facilitate further flexibility in the workplace.
 As part of this project, an initial needs analysis has already been conducted for a STILL administrative building in Hamburg, which will be modernized with a brand-new layout designed to promote collaboration and creativity.
-The project will be carried out over the next couple of years and is expected to be completed by the end of 2025.
+The project will be implemented over the next couple of years and is set for completion by mid-2026.
 The aim is to create a modern working environment that responds to a range of business needs, from spaces designed for employees who need a quiet space to work on their own, to inspiring and creative spaces for cross-team discussions.
 At the same time, the office should become a place where all staff can socialize and learn from one another.

 By converting the office in Hamburg, the company is implementing a new modular design with the intention of then transferring this concept over to other offices.
-As such, the Co-Creation project is part of STILL’s overriding commitment to make its business a “Great Place to Work.”
+The Co-Creation project thus forms part of STILL’s overriding commitment to make its business a “Great Place to Work.”

 Mental Health Support and Occupational Healthcare

 In challenging socio-economic times, employees find themselves facing increased personal and professional problems.
-STILL offers MBSR (Mindfulness-Based Stress Reduction) courses to help its employees manage their stress levels, as well as a wide range of free online options, including seated yoga for the workplace, quick exercises for home workers, an exercise routine to help with stress-relief, and meditation courses.
-A “Stressless” toolbox comprising various digital measures is available on the intranet to provide employees with related support.
+STILL offers MBSR (Mindfulness-Based Stress Reduction) courses to help its employees manage their stress levels, Employees are also offered training on physical exercises and how to incorporate them into their everyday routine. as well as a wide range of free online options, including seated yoga for the workplace, quick exercises for home workers, an exercise routine to help with stress-relief, and meditation courses.
+A “Stressless” toolbox comprising various digital resources relating to this topic is available on the intranet.

 To help it better understand the psychological strain that employees experience, STILL has also introduced a process to analyze employees’ mental health based on markers such as stress, mental fatigue, monotony, mental saturation, and emotional exhaustion.
 EAP, an external support service for employees, was introduced at STILL in Germany in 2023.
 Employees can use this service to seek advice from external experts on issues such as their jobs and work, family and partnerships, and physical and mental health.
 EAP is available via phone, video, or in person.
 Physiotherapists are available at the STILL plant in Hamburg to provide immediate treatment as well as advice on preventing injuries.
 Advice on good ergonomics at office and production workstations is also provided based on innovative digital analysis methods, such as ISA, an intelligent seating assistant.
 Flu vaccines can also be obtained at no cost.
 In addition, all managers at the Hamburg plant received training in 2023 on how to discuss employees’ wellbeing with them when returning from sick leave.